harness/developer-hub/docs/software-engineering-insights/sei-collections/manage-collection-cat.md

 ## View, edit, and enable/disable Collection categories

-1. In your Harness project, go to the SEI module, select **Account**, and then select **Collection Setup** under **Data Settings**. <!-- image: Where to find Collection category settings -->
+1. In your Harness project, go to the SEI module, select **Account**, and then select **Collection Setup** under **Data Settings**.

    Collection categories are shown as tabs on the **Collection Setup** page.
 This page shows only Collection categories and Collections relevant to the current project.
-Switch projects to view Collection categories and Collections for other projects. <!-- image: Collections list page -->
+Switch projects to view Collection categories and Collections for other projects.

 2. Select the tab for the Collection category that you want to edit, and then select the **Settings** icon next to the Collection category name.
 3. On the **Edit Collection Category** dialog, you can:

    * Edit the **Name** and **Description**.
    * Enable or disable the Collection category.
-Disabled categories are not visible on landing pages, Insights, or elsewhere in SEI, except on the Collection Settings page for SEI Admin users. <!-- image: Edit Collection Category page -->
+Disabled categories are not visible on landing pages, Insights, or elsewhere in SEI, except on the Collection Settings page for SEI Admin users.

 ## Add Collection categories